Do Go On - 541 - The Freedom House Ambulance Service

 which is still used to train paramedics today.

-Who wrote Emergency Care in the Sheds?
+Who wrote emergency care in the sheets?

 So it's a groundbreaking program.